1n11it/python_project/Calorie Tracker/readme.md

 4. Explore nutritional information and calorie-burning suggestions.

 ## Deployment
-The project is available on Vercel.
-[CalorieCrunch](https://minimalist-369.netlify.app/)
+The project will be available on Vercel.

 ## Contributing
 This is a personal project, but suggestions and feedback are welcome.
 Feel free to open an issue if you have ideas for improvements or encounter any bugs.